hongyusu/ProteinFunctionPrediction/Preprocessing/Bins/README.md

 # List of files

-This directory consists of the following files used for data preprocessing
+This directory consists of the following files used for data preprocessing.

 ```
 |---README.md                       # this file